 An Exam will be given after each of the four Modules.
-There will also be two lab exams during the semester: a Lab Midterm and Lab Final.
-Some exam may be taken from your home computer.
+Students will only be given one attempt to complete these exams.
+These exams may be taken from your home computer.
 Students may use books and notes, while taking these exams.
-Some exams must be taken at a College Testing Center.
-Students MAY NOT use books and notes, while taking these exams.
-All exams are timed and there is a significant penalty for going over the time limit.
+The Final Exam will be taken at a College Testing Center.
+Students MAY NOT use books and notes, while taking the Final Exam.
+All exams are timed and will automatically close when the time limit has been reached.
 Students are not allowed to copy or print exams or use another person for help - including, but not limited to telling students what questions to expect on the exam.
 Doing so will be considered cheating and you will be removed from the course.